Joelius300/dviz_hslu/REPORT.md

 However, this dashboard I built is from a time where I understood very little about the heating unit and therefore it's just numbers on a screen without much thought behind them and also very boring from a visualization point of view. \
-With this project I would like to change this and learn how to correctly identify needs and how to build an intuitive and helpful visualization around the data I collected.
+With this project I would like to change this, learn how to correctly identify needs and how to build an intuitive and helpful visualization around the data I collected.

 The different components for extracting the data, storing it, making it consumable (API) and displaying it (web UI / dashboard),